JakubGrobelny/winterbird-VM/README.md

     name operands - description

-    mov      X Y   - copies the contents of Y to X. Has size variants mem64, mem32, mem16, mem8.
+    mov      X Y   - copies the contents of Y to X. Has size variants mov64, mov32, mov16, mov8.
+    movif    X Y   - copies the contents of Y to X if test flag is set.
+Has size variants mov64if, mov32if, mov16if, mov8if
     alloc    X Y   - dynamically allocates memory of size Y and stores the pointer in X.
     free     X     - frees dynamically allocated memory